 Facilities► View all

-Offering snacks such as pizza, popcorn and ice-cream.
-Cake and cookies are available from 3.30pm to 4.30pm.
+Snacks such as pizza, popcorn and ice-cream are all on offer here.
+Plus, there's cake and cookies available from 3.30pm to 4.30pm.

 TripAdvisor Reviews Show more reviews »